nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 The HA support requires that an external database is initialized and available (see [X-Road Central Server Installation Guide](#Ref_IG-CS) about using an external database).
 The database can also be installed on the central server node(s), but that is not recommended unless a multi-master setup (e.g. BDR) is used.

-In addition, it is necessary to configure a unique node name for each node participating in the cluster before installing the X-Road software.
+In addition, it is necessary to configure a unique node name for each node participating in the cluster preferably before installing the X-Road software.

 1. On each node, edit file `/etc/xroad/conf.d/local.ini`, creating it if necessary
 2. Add the following lines